-Once you have submitted your initial application to us we will review it and provide you with a high-level review within 30 business days.
+Once you have submitted your initial application to us we will review it and provide you with a high-level review.
 This review will give you an indication of technical feasibility and a high-level estimate for connecting your generation to our distribution network.